attidack/Code-Quiz/README.md

 This is a Code Quiz application

 Features:
--timer deduction for incorrect problems
+- timer deduction for incorrect problems
--score system
+- score system
--leaderboard saved to local storage
+- leaderboard saved to local storage
+- single page layout

 ## Table of Contents